-Using the Portal to check enrollment may be more effective than calling WiCall or the EVS (although both will still be available).
+Using the Portal to check enrollment may be more effective than calling WiCall or the EVS (although both are available).

-Providers will be assigned a unique enrollment verification number for each inquiry.
+Providers are assigned a unique enrollment verification number for each inquiry.
 Providers can also use the "print screen" function to print a paper copy of enrollment verification inquiries for their records.